 11. AppleCare College Program

-If you’re an Apple fanatic, and you know about tech issues, you can work from home with the AppleCare College Program.
-Apple will train you to troubleshoot tech issues via phone, give you an iMac, to use, accommodate your school schedule, and allow you to work from home.
-Even as a part-time worker, you’ll receive benefits like discounts on products, paid time off, and resources to promote your career development.
-According to Indeed, AppleCare College Advisors earn an average of $13.95 per hour.
+If you’re an Apple fanatic and you know about tech issues, you can work from home with the AppleCare College Program.
+Apple will train you to troubleshoot tech issues via phone, give you an iMac to use, accommodate your school schedule, and allow you to work from home.
+Even as a part-time worker, you’ll receive benefits like product discounts, paid time off, and resources to promote your career development.

 12. Teach ESL Classes Online

-13. Freelance Proofreading
+13. Freelance Proofreading and Editing

 Here are some places to check for freelance gigs:

 If you think proofreading may be the perfect flexible career for you, check out this free 76-minute workshop here.
-You’ll discover the five signs proofreading is right for you, and easy ways to attract clients.
+You’ll discover the five signs proofreading is right for you and easy ways to attract clients.

 14. Participate in Focus Groups